canjs/canjs/index.md

 After [installing](#developing_canjs-installing) CanJS and DoneJS, you'll find CanJS's files in a `can` folder.
 Within `can`, you'll find a folder for each feature of CanJS: `construct`, `control`, `model`, etc.

-Within each _feature_ folder, for exxample `construct`, you'll find a file for:
+Within each _feature_ folder, for example `construct`, you'll find a file for:

  - the implementation of the feature - `construct.js`
- - a demo of the part - `construct.html`
+ - a demo of the feature - `construct.html`
  - an overview documentation page - `construct.md`
- - the part's tests - `construct_test.js`
+ - the feature's tests - `construct_test.js`
  - a page to run those tests - `qunit.html`

-Any plugins for that feature will be folders within the feature's folders.
+Any plugins for that feature will be folders within the feature's folder.
 Ex: `proxy`, `super`.
-They should have their own tests.

-The `test` folder contains:
+The `can/test` folder contains:

  - test pages for CanJS against each library: `can_dojo.html`, `can_jquery.html`, etc.
  - a test page that tests all libraries and plugins: `test.html`
  - a file that loads all _feature_ tests: `can_test.js`

-The `util` folder contains the compatibility layer for each library.
+The `can/util` folder contains the compatibility layer for each library.

 To develop CanJS:

  1. Edit the _feature's_ file.
  2. Add tests to the _feature's_ test file.
  3. Open the feature's test page.
+Make sure it passes.
  4. Open `can/test/test.html` in every browser to test everything.
  5. Submit a pull request!

 ### Documentation

-To edit this page, installing CanJS and DoneJS is not necessary.
+To edit CanJS.us, installing CanJS and DoneJS is not necessary.
 Simply `fork` and edit the github pages's [index.md page](https://github.com/jupiterjs/canjs/blob/gh-pages/index.md) online.
 Don't forget to submit a pull request.